bhaskardabhi/rickandmorty-be/README.md

 # Rick and Morty Backend API

-Backend service for generating location descriptions using LLM models.
+Backend service for generating character and location descriptions, evaluations, and semantic search using LLM models and vector embeddings.

 ## Features

 - **Location Description Generation**: Generates creative descriptions about locations in the Rick and Morty universe
+- **Character Description Generation**: Generates descriptions with visual appearance analysis using vision AI
+- **Description Evaluation**: Evaluates description quality and accuracy (for both locations and characters)
+- **Character Insights**: Generates AI-powered insights about characters
+- **Character Compatibility Analysis**: Analyzes compatibility and conflicts between characters
+- **Semantic Search**: Vector-based search across characters and locations using embeddings
+- **Database Integration**: PostgreSQL with pgvector for storing and searching embeddings
-- **GraphQL Integration**: Fetches location and resident data from the Rick and Morty GraphQL API
+- **GraphQL Integration**: Fetches data from the Rick and Morty GraphQL API
-- **Grok/Groq Integration**: Uses Groq's API directly for fast LLM inference with models like Llama 3.3 70B
+- **Groq Integration**: Uses Groq's API for fast LLM inference
-- **Frontend Caching**: Frontend handles caching via localStorage to avoid redundant API calls
+- **Google Gemini**: Uses Gemini for embeddings and vision analysis

 ## Setup